-The residency allows the Fellows to conduct authentic research utilizing cutting edge tools of computational science and emerging media in labs across the Museum’s science divisions including Invertebrate Zoology, Vertebrate Zoology, Paleontology, Anthropology, and the Physical Sciences (including Astrophysics and Earth and Planetary Science and Anthropology.
+The residency allows the Fellows to conduct authentic research utilizing cutting edge tools of computational science and emerging media in labs across the Museum’s science divisions including Invertebrate Zoology, Vertebrate Zoology, Paleontology, Anthropology, and the Physical Sciences (including Astrophysics and Earth and Planetary Sciences).
 Applicants should familiarize themselves with these departments and their ongoing research initiatives in order to better propose an appropriate research project.
 The Fellows are supported to generate publications and/or independent projects that will help launch their careers.
 To learn more about the Helen Fellows and their research, click here.

 Previous Fellows have conducted research or developed products in invertebrate zoology, data visualization, astrophysics, exhibitions, biodiversity conservation, ornithology, and herpetology.